moq-wg/moq-transport/draft-ietf-moq-transport.md

 Relays SHOULD NOT directly use Subscriber Priority or Delivery Order from incoming subscriptions for upstream subscriptions.
-Relays use of Subscriber Priority for upstream subscriptions is based on a number of factors specific to it, such as the populatity of the content or policy.
+Relays use of Subscriber Priority for upstream subscriptions is based on a number of factors specific to it, such as the popularity of the content or policy.

 MoQ Sessions can span multiple namespaces, and priorities are treated